jrheard/blog/_drafts/pure_functions.md

 We have to put away some our tools when we write pure functions: we can't read from the database, we can't check what time it is, we can't pull an API key from a global config object.
 What do we get in return?

-The primary benefit of pure functions is that they are simple enough to fit into your head.
+The primary benefit of pure functions is that they are **simple enough to fit into your head**.
 In order to understand what a pure function does, you just need to look at these things:

 * What are the function's inputs?
 * What are the function's outputs?